xenova/transformers.js/README.md

 If you don't see your task/model listed here or it is not yet supported, feel free to open up a feature request [here](https://github.com/xenova/transformers.js/issues/new/choose).

-To find a compatible checkpoint on the Hub, you can either browse models [explicitly specified as transformers.js models](https://huggingface.co/models?library=transformers.js), or alternatively browse all [model repos that include a ONNX export](https://huggingface.co/models?library=onnx).
+To find compatible models on the Hub, select the "transformers.js" library tag in the filter menu (or visit [this link](https://huggingface.co/models?library=transformers.js)).
+You can refine your search by selecting the task you're interested in (e.g., [text-classification](https://huggingface.co/models?pipeline_tag=text-classification&library=transformers.js)).

 ### Tasks